-Here are 10 methods that you can consider as the healing process.
+Here are ten methods that you can consider as the healing process.
 These are as follows-

 - Physical therapy: Physical therapy makes your tendons stronger and prevents further harm.
-It’s not required for all types of sprain for some critical issues physical therapy is required.
+It’s not required for all types of sprain.
+For some critical issues, physical therapy is needed.

-- Medicines: Taking of Anti-inflammatory and ache remedy over-the-counter medicines like naproxen (Aleve) or ibuprofen (Advil) assist to reduce infection and ache.
+- Medicines: Taking of Anti-inflammatory and ache over-the-counter remedy medicines like naproxen (Aleve) or ibuprofen (Advil) assist in reducing infection and aching.

 - Ankle exercise and stretches:Your doctor or physical therapist will recommend a series of movements to restore strength to the infected area.
 Some exercise includes- walking with or without crutches, tracking the alphabet with toe, standing on one leg for 25 sec to 1 min to improve movement, sitting on a chair with the foot of the affected leg flat on the flat, Stretch your calf by placing your hand flat in a wall and positioning the injured leg behind you.
 You can find many videos on YouTube regarding this matter.

 - Heat:Heat increases blood circulation to any injury that speed healing.
 It also helps to relax tight muscles, easing pain and tension.
 But, if the ankle is swollen then don’t use heat.
 It will increase inflammation and slow healing.